How exactly does

 With all the techno-toys at our fingertips nowadays, it's easy to isolate and lose the HUMANITY at the heart of original songs.
-And let's face it, nothing else comes close to the thrill of Actual People resonating with — and ideally singing along with — YOUR ideas, YOUR melodies, YOUR lyrics.
+And let's face it, nothing else comes close to the thrill of an Actual Professional resonating with — and giving you actionable feedback on YOUR ideas, YOUR melodies, YOUR lyrics.
 In other words, YOU.

 My job is to give you a detailed Reality Check, then work with you on Next Steps towards achieving your vision.
 With that in mind here's a quick Reality Checklist!